• Home

 English Muffins

-If you make these sandwiches often enough, a breakfast sandwich maker is worth considering — you toast the muffin and heat the sausage at the same time, which cuts the whole process down even further.
-The Hamilton Beach version goes on sale fairly often and is a solid option for households that eat breakfast sandwiches a few times a week.
+Breakfast Sandwich Makers might be worth it if you do these sandwiches often enough, as you can toast the muffin and heat the sausage at the same time, streamlining the entire process even further.
+The Hamilton Beach model is often on sale and is a great option if your household eats breakfast sandwiches a few times a week.

 Cheese

-A thicker deli slice or block-cheese slice will not melt the same way — you’ll end up with cheese that’s still stiff in the center while the sausage is already hot.
-If you want a sharper flavor, use a sharp cheddar single rather than switching to a different format.
+What you want here are Kraft singles or American cheese slices.
+They will fully melt in the microwave in 20 seconds.
+A thicker deli slice or block-cheese slice will not melt the same way.
+You will end up with cheese that is still stiff in the middle while the sausage is already hot.
+If you want a sharper flavor, use a sharp cheddar single instead of changing cheese formats.
+The individually wrapped single is designed to melt quickly in the microwave, which is exactly what this recipe requires.

 How to Make It

-Lay one cheese slice over the patties and microwave the open-face sandwich for about 20 seconds, just until the cheese softens and melts over the patties.
-You want it melted, not bubbling.
+Now create the sandwich.
+Put 2 hot sausage patties on the bottom half of each toasted muffin.
+Place one slice of cheese over the patties then microwave the open-face sandwich for about 20 seconds so the cheese can soften and melt over the patties.
+It should be melted, but not bubbling.

-A handful of grapes or sliced strawberries on the side rounds this out without adding any real effort or prep time.
+Cap and serve.
+Add the other muffin half and serve immediately.
+A side of grapes or sliced strawberries is an easy way to round this out without any effort or additional prep time.

 Making These for Multiple People

-For a family of four where everyone wants two sandwiches, the oven method is genuinely faster than the microwave method.
-Set it up assembly-line style and everything is ready in about 10 minutes total.
+For a family of four where everyone wants two sandwiches, the oven method is actually quicker than the microwave method.
+If you set it up in an assembly-line fashion, you can have everything done in about 10 minutes.

 Tips That Actually Help